Chapter 10: Angular Implementation with DI

 *2. Iteration with ngFor:

-<li *ngFor="let sensor of sensors" class="list-item">Once we have the sensors array from the async pipe, we iterate over it with *ngFor—standard Angular template syntax.
+<li *ngFor="let sensor of sensors" class="list-item">Once we have the sensors array, we iterate over it with *ngFor—standard Angular template syntax, unchanged from before.

 3. Loading State: